-The Trust is raising funds for the purpose of acquiring the Trust Assets in the amount of the available funds from this Offering.
+The Trust was formed in September 2021 to raise funds for the purpose of acquiring Trust Assets.
 The Partnerships will use the funds to:

 - (a) pay for all costs, fees and commissions associated with this Offering pursuant to the terms and conditions of the Debentures; - (b) acquire additional residential and commercial properties, in accordance with the Trust's overall investment management and the business strategy of the Partnerships; and - (c) invest in the Business of the Partnerships, fund redemptions, and for the Partnerships' general working capital purposes.